rhregalado/rhregalado.github.io/_essays/essay6.md

 <p>As you see, many scientists felt compelled to attach or embellish all sorts of value-laden labels to same-sex behavior, as if their contempt weren’t derogatory enough.
 My main point is this, same-sex behavior has been observed in over a thousand species. <strong>Homophobia has only been observed in one:</strong> humans.</p>

 <p>If it’s not yet obvious from the examples above, homosexuality irrevocably co-exists with heterosexuality in nature.
 By that logic, homosexuality is natural.
-In fact, one study postulated that species expressing both homosexual and heterosexual behaviors will turn out to be more common than species with exclusive heterosexual behaviors, which may be a rarity in nature<sup>1</sup>.
+In fact, a recent parsimonious model postulated that species expressing both homosexual and heterosexual behaviors will turn out to be more common than species with exclusive heterosexual behaviors, which may be a rarity in nature<sup>1</sup>.
 In other words, an all-heterosexual population—whether it be in humans or lower-order animals—will be difficult to encounter in nature.
 That is the reality.
 Numerous studies support it.
 Others might categorically deny it, but denying reality is called being delusional.</p>

 <p>Many conservatives will now have to argue:</p>
 <em><p>So, we’re now comparing humans to wild animals?;</p>